ericgregorich/micro-blog-simple-theme/README.md

 If you have any issues, you can either create an issue on [GitHub](https://github.com/ericgregorich/micro-blog-cards-theme/issues), or send me an [email](https://ericgregorich.com/email).

 ## Change Log
-For changes to the theme, follow my blog, specifically the [Cards Theme](https://ericgregorich.com/categories/cards-theme) category.
+For changes to the theme, follow the [Cards Theme Change Log](https://cards.ericgregorich.com/change-log/).

 ## Instructions
 Installation, upgrade, troubleshooting, and other details can be found on the [Cards Theme](https://cards.ericgregorich.com) landing page.